openmrs/openmrs-esm-core/docs/main/deps.md

 # Build-time and runtime dependencies

-In a microfrontends architecture, different JavaScript applications come together on the client in a coordinated way.
+In a frontend modules architecture, different JavaScript applications come together on the client in a coordinated way.
 Each application reaches the client as one or more *bundles*.
 A bundle is the built code, transpiled and compiled into a format the browser can read.